 Merry Christmas and bon appetit!

-14 delightful Christmas desserts
+14 Delightful Christmas Desserts

 1. Classic Tiramisu (Saving Room for Dessert)

 Because my lovely neighbour Helen makes the best tiramisu I have ever tasted.
 She got the recipe from another Italian neighbour.
 The tiramisu Helen makes is the best, never had a better one before to be honest!

 So if I am going to make a roundup of Christmas desserts that I love, then a classic tiramisu has to be in it.
-So I have chosen Tricia’s tiramisu recipe, she’s the food blogger behind Saving Room For Dessert.
-And that’s exactly what I would do if I knew that Tricia’s tiramisu was coming!
+So I have chosen Tricia’s tiramisu recipe, she is the food blogger behind Saving Room For Dessert.
+And that is exactly what I would do if I knew that Tricia’s tiramisu was coming!

 2. Skillet Peach Cobbler (Recipe Runner)

-Guess it’s just a matter of presentation because the ingredients are more or less the same, right?
-Anyway, I’m not too fond of fruits in savory dishes.
+So I guess it is just a matter of presentation because the ingredients are more or less the same, right?
+Anyway, I am not too fond of fruits in savory dishes.

-3. Poached Pears in Red Wine
+3. Poached Pears in Red Wine Christmas Desserts

 You can serve these poached pears in red wine just like that, preferably lukewarm.
 I also like to add a spoonful of whipped cream or mascarpone if I got any, finished with some crumbled (almond) cookies.

 The poaching liquid can also be used: add a couple of tablespoons of the wine mixture to a small saucepan and let it reduce a little until you got a strong ‘sauce’.
 Drizzle that on top of the pears and mascarpone… yum!
 Maybe you are looking for a good non-alcohol alternative to replace the wine with?